ClementBLV/knowledge_base_population/README.md

   --both boolean \
   --bias boolean \
   --processed_data_directory "/your/directory/" #directory of the data to process usually knowledge_base_population/data/WN18RR/ but data folder can be moved in another location without an issue
-  --model "hugging face id" \ #name of the model wich will be used for training --output_dir "/your/directory" \ #where the training output will be stored --task "" \ # either wn/wordnet/wn18rr or fb/freebase/fb15k237 --no_training boolean \ # it the training is launched or not
+  --output_dir "/your/directory" \ #where the training output will be stored --task "" \ # either wn/wordnet/wn18rr or fb/freebase/fb15k237
+  --no_training boolean \ # it the training is launched or not